CleanCut/green/PythonTestingWithGreen.md

 work to implement your favorite feature
 (but only if it won't have a negative impact on Green and the community).
 Just [send me an email](mailto:nathan.stocks@gmail.com).
-Note that I'll try to _eventually_ get to all enhancements anyway, but with 2 jobs and a wife and kids it is not like I have an abundant amount of extra time.
+Note that I'll try to _eventually_ get to all enhancements anyway, but with two jobs and a wife and kids it is not like I have an abundant amount of extra time.

 Contributors Get TWO FREE